raymondEhlers/OVERWATCH/doc/api/overwatch.processing.detectors.rst

 Overwatch Subsystem (Detector) Package (``overwatch.processing.detectors``)
 ===========================================================================

 See also the :doc:`full reference on the plugin and trending systems <../detectorPluginsReadme>`.
+The available modules are listed below.

+.. contents:: :local:

 overwatch.processing.detectors.EMC
 ----------------------------------